M1r3o/Laser-Harp-Project/README.md

 ![Laser Harp](https://github.com/M1r3o/Laser-Harp-Project/blob/main/Image%20Archive/IMG_20210120_164140.jpg)

-This project has Maked in collaboration with Frederic_Wauters, he help me to understand the principle work of the laser harp and in the arduino code
+This project is Made in collaboration with Frederic_Wauters, he helped me to understand the principle work of the laser harp and in the arduino code

  This repository is a Save of all of my research , test , version , of Laser Harp

-/!\ The Light of Laser is very dangerous for the eyes , protect your eyes with a specific glass /!\
+/!\ The Light of Laser is very dangerous for the eyes , protect your eyes with a specific goggles /!\

- This repository is , may be , not complet , but the principle ,schematics,code,plans is here to help you in this project
+ This repository may not be complete but the main, schematics, code, plans is here to help you in this project
- I have save the bases about Laser Harp , to you built your version of this mythic instrument
+ I have saved the bases about Laser Harp , to you built your version of this mythic instrument

 ## Demo of Laser Harp
 ### [Demo Laser Harp](https://youtu.be/7bUMFFDsR9I)